By Jennifer Ebert published

 'I also recommend conducting due diligence duties on an artwork: your advisor needs check that the paperwork, provenance, and dating of the work are immaculate,' says Federica.

-'Knowing what overall ambiance you are aiming to achieve in your home helps when creating a bespoke selection, and the relationship between the artwork and its surroundings plays a central role when designing the desired atmosphere,' advises Federica.
+'Knowing what overall ambiance you are aiming to achieve in your home helps when creating a bespoke selection, and the relationship between the artwork and its surroundings plays a central role when designing the desired atmosphere,' advises Federica on displaying art.

 'Think about the architectural features of the room you are buying for, from ceiling height to the house’s color scheme and lighting, when choosing a work of art.